A Mental Model of LLMs for Engineers Who Crave Simplicity Instead of Hype

 Who should read this book?

-This book is designed for engineering leaders at all levels (from engineering managers to CTOs) who want to understand AI before making bets.
-It's also valuable for tech leads, architects, startup founders, data science leaders, and product leaders who need clear mental models of AI.
+This book is designed for engineers at all levels who are obsessively curious to understand AI.
+It's valuable for tech leads, architects, startup founders, data science leaders, and product leaders who need clear mental models of AI.

 What makes this book different from other AI books?

 This book isn't about implementation details, tutorials, or hype.
 It's about building accurate mental models of how AI actually works.
-It's written for engineering leaders who need to reason clearly about AI, without vendor narratives, AGI speculation, or cargo-cult explanations.
+It's written for engineers who need to reason clearly about AI, without vendor narratives, AGI speculation, or cargo-cult explanations.

 How deep does the book go into technical details?

 The book strikes a balance between simplicity and accuracy.
 You'll learn what tokens are, how training works, why models hallucinate, and how "reasoning" emerges, without needing to understand the math behind gradient descent.
-It's technically accurate but accessible to engineering leaders.
+It's technically accurate but accessible to engineers.

 What will I be able to do after reading this book?

 You'll be able to reason about AI rather than just using it.
-You'll know when an LLM is the right tool, predict how it will behave, understand where hallucinations come from, make sense of "reasoning" without mysticism, and design AI features instead of poking at them.
+You'll know when an LLM is the right tool, predict how it will behave, understand where hallucinations come from, make sense of "reasoning", and design AI features instead of poking at them.

 Can my whole team read this together?